ColinJhEdwards/algo-data-notes/README.md

 - Variable assignment is constant
 - Accesing elements in an array or object is constant
 - in a loop the compelxity is the length of the loop times the complexity of whatever happens inside the loop

+## Logarithms

+- Some of the most common runtime complexities youll encounter is O(1), O(n), and O(n2)
+- You will encounter big O expressions that involve more complex mathematical expressions
+  - One of these being the logarithm such as O(logn)
+- If you have a runtime complexity of O(log n) thats great!
+Very similar to O(1)
+- It is helpful to understand what logarithms are but at the end of the day the math isnt as important because we are always focusing on the trend
+  - the point is to be able to look at an algorithm and say "Oh this algo has a runtime of O(n)"
+- Why logathrims are importnt
+  - Certain searching algorithms have a logarithmic time complexity
+  - Efficient sorting algorithms involve logarithms
+  - Recursion sometimes involves logarithim space complexity